Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 Sexial’s black sand beaches and dramatic cliff backdrop makes for a popular Madeira destination.

-There were several areas of Madeira this tour goes through.
+There were several areas of Madeira this tour went through.
 Here are some of them:

 Sexial is known for its black sand beaches.
 The village itself is so quaint.
 Walking through the neighborhood almost reminded me of a Studio Ghibli movie (iykyk), cozy and absolutely full of charming details.